 Federal Work Study Program

 The Federal Work Study Program provides students with exceptional need the opportunity to be eligible for part-time jobs on campus.
 The funds earned do not provide direct tuition relief, but they are intended to help meet incidental expenses encountered by students.
 Students are paid on a biweekly basis for the number of hours worked.
 The total amount that may be earned through the work program is determined by students’ needs and availability of funds at the University.
 Students work an average of 12 hours a week throughout the academic year.
-Job listings are online.
+Job listings are posted through Handshake via the portal.

 Federal Supplemental Educational Opportunity Grants (FSEOG)